 Photo by Sara Calabro

 Denise Cicuto is a licensed acupuncturist and Chinese herbalist who specializes in women’s health and immunity.
-Her private practice, Cicuto Acupuncture, has offices in San Francisco and Alameda, California.
-Read another article by Denise here.
+She has a private practice with offices in San Francisco and Alameda, California.
+You can reach Denise at Cicuto Acupuncture and follow along on Twitter as she gives 365 reasons to try acupuncture.